Overview

 There are a few reasons you may want to use a FusionAuth Group.

-The first use may be to simply logically group one or more users within a Tenant.
-Once a User is a member of a Group they may be identified as a member of the Group and retrieved using the User Search API and the Elasticsearch search engine.
+The first use is to logically group one or more users within a Tenant.
+Once a User is a member of a Group they may be identified as a member of the Group and retrieved using the User Search API.

-The second reason you may wish to use a FusionAuth group is to manage Application Role assignment.
+The second reason you may use a Group is to manage Application Role assignment.
 A Group may be assigned roles from one or more Applications, a member of this Group will be dynamically assigned these roles if they have a registration for the Application.

 Core Concepts Relationships